 - Preheat your oven to 200 degrees Fahrenheit, so you can keep your quesadillas warm while you are completing your batches.

-- Meanwhile, in a bowl, combine cooked chicken with ¼ cup (or 4 tablespoons) of buffalo hot sauce, carrot, celery, green onion, dried dill and red chili flakes.
-Mix to combine.
+- Meanwhile, in a bowl, mix cooked chicken with ¼ cup (or 4 tablespoons) of buffalo hot sauce, carrot, celery, green onion, dried dill and crushed red pepper flakes.

 - On one half of each tortilla, distribute cheese (about ¼ cup per tortilla).